 The therapies used in addiction treatment may be more general, or they could specifically be Christian-developed programs.

-Standalone 12-Step Approach
+Standalone 12-Step approach

 Celebrate Recovery Approach

-The Celebrate Recovery approach was created by Pastor Rick Warren in response to 12-step programs lessening their connection to God and Christ.
-It can be used in faith-based alcohol treatment centers, drug rehab facilities, and for overcoming most any addiction in a spiritual way.
-The program is specifically based on the Beatitudes and encourages participants to take things out of their own hands and place them into the hands of Christ.
+Pastor Rick Warren created the Celebrate Recovery approach in response to 12-step programs lessening their connection to God and Christ.
+It can be used in faith-based alcohol treatment centers, drug rehab facilities, and spiritually overcoming almost any addiction.
+The program is based explicitly on the Beatitudes and encourages participants to take things out of their own hands and place them into the hands of Christ.

 Potter’s House Approach

 Potter’s House approach is one that strictly focuses on addiction recovery.
 It is not meant to treat co-occurring disorders, and pharmaceutical interventions are not offered.
 It is a Christian-based alcohol rehab and drug rehab that combines vocational training, work therapy, church participation, and therapeutic programming to give residents the ability to live a better life.